Alexander Romance: Coptic

 A Coptic translation of the Romance from the Greek was already being revised in the sixth century.
 A fragmentary manuscript, originally 220 pages long, in the Sahidic dialect was discovered in the White Monastery.
 It draws on older Demotic Egyptian traditions, which existed in written form perhaps as early as 275 BC.
 It has been edited and published by Oscar von Lemm.
 Several fragments of it have been collected and translated.

 Georgian

 Though Georgian versions of the Alexander Romance have not survived, that they existed is known; it is thought that two versions existed.
 The earlier came into existence between the fourth and seventh centuries and its influence is detectable in extant Georgian texts such as The Conversion of Kartli chronicles and in The Life of Kings.
 The second was produced sometime between the ninth to twelfth centuries, and fragments of it were kept by the chronicler of David the Builder and by a Mongolian-era Georgian chronicler.
 Legends of Alexander would continue to influence varieties of Georgian literature from the twelfth to fourteenth centuries.
-Later, in the eighteenth century, the 18th-century king Archil of Imereti would produce a translation of a Serbian or Russian Alexander Romance into Georgian, and this one has survived.
+Later, in the eighteenth century, the 18th-century king Archil II would produce a translation of a Serbian or Russian Alexander Romance into Georgian, and this one has survived.